SabVill/Reward-Punishment-Sensitivity-Inference-from-Users-Behavior-via-Online-Learning/README.md

 ---

-## License
+## Citation

 This paper has been accepted for publication at the **IEEE/WIC International Conference on Web Intelligence and Intelligent Agent Technology (WI-IAT) 2026** (short paper).
 The full citation and BibTeX entry will be added once the camera-ready proceedings and DOI are available.

----

-## Citation

-If you use this code or data, please cite the paper once it is published.
-The BibTeX entry will be added upon acceptance.